Ayush-Agarwal-24/genai-trip-planner/README.md

 ## Features

+* **Travel Readiness Compass:** Gemini enriches each itinerary with a live radar across budget fit, logistics, weather resilience, sustainability and theme alignment, complete with alerts and recommended next actions.
+* **Ava - Live Voice Mode:** A telecaller-style voice journey that captures all trip requirements via Google Cloud Speech and instantly produces a fresh itinerary.
+* **AI Trip Preview:** Launch a cinematic, narrated walkthrough of each day; the script is auto-generated and streams through the browser speech engine for showtime.
 * **Personalized Itinerary Generation:** Get a custom-tailored itinerary based on your destination and preferences.
 * **Interactive Map View:** Visualize your trip on a map.
 * **Weather Forecast:** Get the latest weather information for your destination.
 * **Image Mood Board:** Get a visual feel for your destination with an AI-generated image mood board.
 * **Live Data Toggle:** Switch between using mock data and live data from Google's Gemini AI.

+### Demo Script (3 minutes)

+1. Generate a live itinerary with the “Enable live data” toggle on.
+2. Scroll through the **Travel Readiness Compass** to highlight insights, alerts, and sustainability nudges.
+3. Open any day’s **AI Trip Preview**, play the narration, and call out the cinematic summary.
+4. Launch **Ava Voice Mode** and walk through the guided questionnaire (origin, destination, dates, travellers, budget, themes).
+Let the live itinerary drop in when the conversation ends.
+5. Wrap with smart tips + weather to demonstrate multi-source enrichment.

+## New API surfaces

+* `POST /api/v1/voice/session/start` – spins up a fresh voice session, returning Ava’s greeting and synthesized audio.
+* `POST /api/v1/voice/session/{sessionId}/transcribe` – accepts captured microphone audio (WebM/Opus) and returns the Google Speech transcript.
+* `POST /api/v1/voice/session/{sessionId}/message` – applies the conversation state machine, generates follow-up questions, and delivers the final itinerary once all details are collected.
+* `POST /api/v1/itinerary` still returns the full itinerary payload on first generation and also persists it to Firestore with an `id`.

+## Itinerary persistence with Firestore

+  Ava persists each generated itinerary in Firestore—whether it originated from the form or the new voice journey.
+The primary `/api/v1/itinerary` endpoint always returns the canonical document (including its `id`), so the frontend can resume planning or share links across devices without juggling multiple sources of truth.

 ## Tech Stack